 The University’s athletics teams are known as the Sun Devils, and their roster of 26 sports compete in NCAA Division I. ASU boasts more than 650 student-athletes, as well as a number of successful sporting alumni, including golfer Phil Mickelson.

 ASU is ranked number one for innovation in the US (US News & World Report, 2019)

 ASU is ranked number three in the world for excellence in employer-student connections (QS World University Rankings, 2020)

 - Highly ranked

 Arizona State is in the top one percent of universities worldwide (Times Higher Education World University Rankings, 2020)

 Life as an international student

-If you are an international first year undergraduate, you’ll live in a residential college on the same floor as other students in the same academic program as you.
+If you are an international first-year undergraduate, you’ll live in a residential college on the same floor as students on your academic program.
 This means you’ll be able to make friends with the people you see every day, and be able to support each other with your studies outside of the classroom.